SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 This article explains the steps involved in setting up your Azure DevOps environment with Continuous Integration and Continuous Deployment to automate your SharePoint Framework builds, unit tests, and deployment.

-## Chosing between Azure Multi-stage Pipelines (preview) and Azure DevOps builds and releases
+## Choosing between Azure Multi-stage Pipelines (preview) and Azure DevOps builds and releases

-There are currently two approaches available to implement continuous integration, and deployement in Azure DevOps.
+There are currently two approaches available to implement continuous integration, and deployment in Azure DevOps.
 Azure builds and releases is the historic one, featuring a graphical edition experience and storing the definitions in a JSON document hidden from the user.
 Azure multi-stage Pipelines is a newer feature still in preview, is relies on pipeline definitions stored as YAML files on the repository providing transparency, version history and repeatability.
-Both approaches are decribed for the SharePoint Framework:
+Both approaches are described for the SharePoint Framework:

 - Azure Build and Release (this article)
 - [Azure Multi-stage Pipelines](./implement-ci-cd-with-azure-pipelines.md)